Selvan-S/Dr-A-P-J-Abdul-Kalam/README.md

 This is Dr. A. P. J. Abdul Kalam Tribute Page

-It makes up the first part of my coding portfolio.
+It makes up the first part of my coding portfolio on freeCodeCamp

 See the working version here: